swang308/fragments/README.md

   }
 }
 ```
-> if you are not using `Parcel`, change the port setting. go to **Amazon Cognito** > User Pools > fragments-users > App integration > choose your `fragments-ui` app client at the bottom, then click Edit beside the **Hosted UI** options.
+> NOTE: if you are not using `Parcel`, change the port setting. go to **Amazon Cognito** > User Pools > fragments-users > App integration > choose your `fragments-ui` app client at the bottom, then click Edit beside the **Hosted UI** options.
 Make sure your Allowed callback URLs has correct URL for your local development environment.
-#### Connect Web App to User Pool: Amazon's aws-amplify
+### Connect Web App to User Pool: Amazon's aws-amplify
 1. To Simplify connecting our web app to our Cognito User Pool and Hosted UI, we'll use Amazon's [aws-amplify](https://www.npmjs.com/package/aws-amplify) **JavaScript SDK**, which includes an auth module.
-> We are also going to use the latest 5.x.y release vs. the current 6.x.y release, due to some breaking API changes.
+> NOTE: We are also going to use the latest 5.x.y release vs. the current 6.x.y release, due to some breaking API changes.
 2. In `fragments-ui` folder, install aws-amplify
 ```sh
 npm install --save aws-amplify@^5.0.0